Sydney Sailors' Home: Heritage listing

-As at 31 March 2011, the Sydney Sailors' Home and site are of State heritage significance for their historical and scientific cultural values.
+Since 2002, the Sydney Sailors' Home and site are of State heritage significance for their historical and scientific cultural values.
 The site and building are also of State heritage significance for their contribution to The Rocks area which is of State Heritage significance in its own right.
 The Sailors' Home is significant primarily because it provides an important historical record of changing attitudes to social welfare in the 19th and 20th centuries.

 The building fabric records the foundation and changing operation of a comfortable home ashore for transiting sailors of all nationalities.
 The physical fabric retains evidence of the meagre expectations of the working class, in particular seamen, during 19th century, and through its expansion and ongoing use provides evidence of a continuing acceptance of these standards, well into the 20th century.
 Internally and externally, sufficient detailed fabric remains to provide a physical record of the building's earliest use.
 The fabric and history of the Sailors' Home records changing social values of the 20th century, with the construction and subsequent removal of racially segregated facilities, and with the eventual lapse of interest in the Home following the reassessment of seamen's wages in the 1970s.

 The construction of the 1860s block as part of a grand overall scheme highlights both an awareness of the growing importance of Sydney in the mid 19th century, and a competitive desire to match the "mother country" amongst the Colony's citizenry.
 This desire is further evidenced in the original design through its obvious derivation from a British model.
 The Sailors' Home is thus a good illustration of Australia's dependence on British architectural trends at that time.
 The history and significance of the Sailors' Home is inextricably linked with its location.
 The Home's long association with Cadman's Cottage, The Mariners' Church, Circular Quay and the general fabric of The Rocks area (and in particular the hotels), render the building historically significant.
 The original Sailors' Home, designed by Weaver & Kemp is one of the earliest Sydney examples of the Romanesque Revival Style.
 The 1920s additions by Spain & Cosh are a remarkable example of contextual design.

 The Sydney Sailor's Home was listed on the New South Wales State Heritage Register on 10 May 2002 having satisfied the following criteria.